 The bridge-tunnel includes not one, but two tunnels, each about a mile long.
 Crossing the bridge-tunnel takes only about a half hour but can be nerve-racking in an RV if you’re unprepared for it.

-To Cross or Not to Cross
+To Cross or Not to Cross?

 As the time approached for us to travel to Ocean City, Bob put his excellent research skills to use to explore our options to get there.
 The bridge-tunnel’s direct route and time savings made us give it serious consideration.
 Had other RVs made it through?
-Did semi trucks use the route?
+Did semi-trucks use the route?
 How tight were the travel lanes?

 We had read that the max vehicle height for the tunnels is 13 feet, 6 inches, the size of semis.
 Our rig is 3 inches shorter, so we took some comfort in that, knowing we had a little more clearance than trucks did.

-Because of the potential stress of driving the bridge-tunnel, Bob had decided we’d forgo it and take the long, inland route instead.
+Because of the potential stress of driving an RV across the bridge-tunnel, Bob had decided we’d forgo it and take the long, inland route instead.
 But advice from a friend made him reconsider.
 Jim had traveled the bridge-tunnel numerous times and had seen semis and RVs make it through with no issues.
 The only potential risk was weather.
 If conditions are too windy, the Chesapeake Bay Bridge and Tunnel Commission closes the bridge-tunnel until conditions improve.

 We decided to keep our trip short and take the direct route across the bridge-tunnel.

 The weather looked good on our day of departure.
 We waited to leave our campsite at First Landing State Park until about 9 a.m. to let traffic die down.
 Navigating to the bridge-tunnel proved easy enough.
 We made it to the toll plaza with no problems.